COURSE INFORMATION

 Classroom and Meeting Time: A127 Tuesdays (12:30-14:15) / A128 Fridays (08:45-10:15)

-Course Description: Simple stress and strains.
-Equilibrium, compatibility, and constitutive relations.
-State of stress and state of strain with emphasis on two dimensional problems.
-Bending and shear stresses.
-Deflection of beams.
+Course Description: Simple stress and strain.
+State of stress and strain with emphasis on two-dimensional problems.
+Axial loading and Hooke’s law.
 Torsion of circular shafts.
-Combined stresses.
-Buckling of columns.
+Bending stresses in beams.
+Stress concentrations, plastic deformation, and residual stresses.

 Course Objectives: Introduce concepts of strength, deformation, stress and strain for deformable bodies subjected to various loading conditions: axial loads, bending and torsion.
 Discuss failure criteria for various materials and components, and illustrate the application of failure criteria to the design process.